Quantum-accelerated conjugate gradient method via spectral initialization: Quantum accelerated conjugate gradient method

 \section{Quantum accelerated conjugate gradient method}

 In this section, we provide an integrated fault-tolerant quantum--HPC algorithm for LSP to address large-scale linear systems more efficiently than either resource alone under explicit spectral conditions.
 The strategy is based on the spectral decomposition of the coefficient matrix~$A$.
 A quantum computer is employed to approximate the solution in a low-energy subspace via HHL, while CG is employed in the complementary subspace.
 We refer to this combined strategy as QACG.
 QACG is designed as a cooperative integrated quantum--HPC system: the quantum subroutine performs a spectrally targeted initialization, while the classical CG solver carries out the main large-scale iterative refinement.
+We follow the notation used in Ref.~\cite{10.5555/865018}.